 This is an in-depth study of the Books of the '12 Prophets' with a focus on the Books of Ezra and Nehemia.
 Students apply lessons taught by various sources from classical and modern commentaries.
 Focus is on topics that include but are not limited to the following themes: the return of the Judeans to Israel from Babylon; the reestablishment of the courts of Israel; the genealogy records preserved in the exile; and the formation of how Judaism became a religion formed during the Judean exile.
-Prerequisite: Students need a basic understanding of the Hebrew Language.
+Prerequisite: Basic understanding of the Hebrew Language.

 In the upper division baccalaureate degree category, 3 semester hours in Biblical Studies, History, or as a general elective (7/18).